-"Am so grateful and I can boldly say am now teaching science with confidence...
+"I'm so grateful and I can boldly say I am now teaching Science with confidence...
 In fact, my students have started calling me a champion!
 Madam, can you imagine?
 This is because my lessons are now practical than theoretical."

 Madame D., Kpone-Katamanso District, Greater Accra

 Teachers trained in hands-on activities

 Greater increase in science exam scores over course of academic year

 Greater change in student attitudes towards science over course of academic year

 These selection of videos will help you know PEN better.

 How ONE Hands-on Science training changed Science lessons